-In full payment for the Purchased Shares, Onconetix issued shares (the "Exchange Shares") consisting of: (i) 3,675,414 shares of Common Stock equal to approximately 19.99% of the total issued and outstanding Common Stock prior to the acquisition and (ii) 2,696,729 shares of Series B Preferred Stock convertible into 269,672,900 shares of Common Stock (the "Exchange Consideration").
+In full payment for all of the issued and outstanding equity interests of Proteomedix ("Purchased Shares"), Onconetix issued shares (the "Exchange Shares") consisting of: (i) 3,675,414 shares of Common Stock equal to approximately 19.99% of the total issued and outstanding Common Stock prior to the acquisition and (ii) 2,696,729 shares of Series B Preferred Stock convertible into 269,672,900 shares of Common Stock (the "Exchange Consideration").
 Following the Share Exchange Closing, 22,841,975 and 22,324,576 shares of Common Stock were issued and outstanding, respectively.

 The fair value of the 3,675,414 shares of Common Stock, was determined using the closing price of the Common Stock as of the Share Exchange Closing Date, which was \$0.2382.
 The fair value of the 2,696,729 shares of Series B Preferred Stock was based on the underlying fair value of the common shares issuable upon conversion, also based on the closing price of the Common Stock as of the Share Exchange Closing Date.
-The aggregate fair value of the common and preferred shares issued as consideration was equal to approximately \$65.1 million
+The aggregate fair value of the common and preferred shares issued as consideration was equal to approximately \$65.1 million.